 Patricia Hewitt, Independent Chair

 After leaving Parliament in 2010, Patricia spent eight years chairing the UK India Business Council and helping to strengthen the partnership between the NHS and British medical technology firms and India.
-As well as chairing the Norfolk & Waveney Health and Care Partnership, she is also Chair of the Oxford India Centre, a Director of GetLink (formerly Eurotunnel Group), senior adviser to FTI Consulting and an Age UK Ambassador.
+As well as chairing the Norfolk and Waveney Health and Care Partnership, she is also Chair of the Oxford India Centre, a Director of GetLink (formerly Eurotunnel Group), senior adviser to FTI Consulting and an Age UK Ambassador.

 Melanie Craig, Executive Lead